derekwang99/DH110-DEREKWANG/assignment03/README.md

 > The user would have to search for a particular community they are interested in (e.g. knitting, cooking) and parse through the profiles of other people (Tinder/Bumble style) with similar interests.
 From there, users can chat, share knowledge, and provide companionship.
 Users would have the option to call face-to-face.
 Aside from networking, users would read blogs/articles written from other users and engage with trending topics.

-Step03: Pick research methods (or a combination of methods)
+## Step03: Pick research methods (or a combination of methods)
-* Interview with direct / passive / participatory observation.
-* Or something you learned on your own (refer to the field guideline by IDEO)
+> Methods: I will be employing direct observation to conduct my research.
+I will be observing the participant as they navigate and interact with Reddit and Facebook.
+> Where: This will be conducted in the home of the participant.
+> The interview will be recorded via Zoom.

-Step04: Plan to get into the context & write down the observation/ interview guide
+## Step04: Plan to get into the context & write down the observation/ interview guide

-* Decide where to visit
-* Decide what activities to observe/ what to ask to do
-* Decide how to interact with the users
-* Decide how to collect user data (ex.
-Pen-paper notes, voice/video recording, images)
-* Prepare the interview guide (examples + template here -- this guide is designed for search activity but you need to edit with your contextual questions according to the activity, not search activity, you want to learn from the users)
+Contexual Inquiry Guide:

 Step05: Conduct the research
 * Visit the place